ashish-thotwe07/HTML-INTERVIEW-QUESTION/README.md

-## HTML Interview Questions and Detailed Answers
+## HTML Interview Questions and Answers

 ## Table of Contents